vitotai/SugarDropper/README.md

 Sound Setting | Buzz or not on events: **Button** (pressed), **Dose Start**, **Dose End**.
 Unit | **Volume** or Weight.
 If the density of sugar solution is even.
 The volume is proportional to weight.
 However, different density of sugar solution has different flow rate according to my experiments.
 2nd Doser | Secondary doser usage: **Disabled**, **Synchron(ized)**, and **Seperate**. **Synchronized** mode is used when the output of both dosers are tighten together and primary sensor or button is used to trigger both doser.
 The secondary doser can have its own trigger if **Seperate** mode is selected.
 The **Auto(%)** is used for automatic mode to calculate output of secondary.
 If **beer vol** is selected in **Priming** setting, beer volume input is used to calculate the output of secondary doser.
 If **Sugar** is selected, sugar amount is used to calculate.
 The unit is %, so 1 means 1%. eg. 3.3g or ml for 330ml beer volume, or 0.03g for 3g sugar amount.
 If the value is set to 0(zero), then there is no relation with primary doser.
 You will/can input the amount of secondary doser manually.
+Bottles | Bottle size definitions.
+Maximum 10 types of bottles can be defined.
+0 is ignored.

 ### Consideration of Peristaltic pump